visciang/mbs/docs/getting-started.md

 The `docker run` command will pull the mbs image and run it with the `init` command in the repository directory.
 It will setup the repository directory with a couple of config file (`.mbs-config.json`, `.mbs-project.json`) and `mbs.sh` script.

-- more details about the config files in [Configuration](configuration.md).
+More details about the config files in [Configuration](configuration.md).
-- `mbs.sh` script is a convenient wrapper around the `docker run` command (you can also source it and you will have an `mbs` alias in the shell).
+`mbs.sh` script is a convenient wrapper around the `docker run` command (you can also source it and you will have an `mbs` alias in the shell).

-You will have:
+After the init command we have:

 ```sh
 ls -a
 .mbs-config.json  .mbs-project.json  mbs.sh*
 ```

-These files should be git committed in your repo.

-Now you should be able to run mbs:
+Now we should be able to run mbs:

 ```sh
 ./mbs.sh --help